Quality assurance

 - Early childhood.

 The outcome of the audit will not impact the accreditation status of individual teachers.
-However, we will share audit findings with the relevant stakeholders including the principal or service director.
+However, we will share audit findings with the relevant stakeholders including the principal or TA Delegate.

 Our annual audit reports include audit criteria.